-The Catholic University of America Facilities Operations sets forth targeted interior space temperature ranges for academic/administrative spaces and residence halls.
+Facilities Maintenance and Operations (FMO) sets forth targeted interior space temperature ranges for academic/administrative spaces and residence halls.

 These guidelines provide a formalized standard on indoor temperatures to be expected by building occupants depending on the season.
-It provides CUA Facilities Operations documented guidelines to stand behind in addressing indoor environmental comfort complaints with regard to temperature.
-These guidelines are consistent with CUA’s peer institutions and with research performed by the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE).
-Enforcement of these guidelines will prevent inefficient and wasteful operation of centralized equipment from occurring.
+These guidelines are consistent with higher education peer institutions and with research performed by the American Society of Heating, Refrigeration and Air Conditioning Engineers (ASHRAE).
+Adherence to these guidelines will prevent inefficient and wasteful operation of centralized equipment from occurring.

 Moreover, these guidelines support the University’s educational mission and commitment to environmental stewardship.
 Energy reduction resulting from these guidelines helps curtail global, social and environmental challenges including the country’s dependency on foreign fossil fuels and reduces the production of greenhouse gases that contribute to global warming.

 - Cooling Season

 The cooling season is generally from mid-April to mid-October.
 Cooling is provided to maintain air conditioned facilities at 76 degrees Fahrenheit during normal occupied hours.
 During off hours, the temperature may rise above this level.
 As mentioned above, this temperature level is in accordance with ASHRAE Standard 55.